dtbyun/credit-risk-resampling/README.md

-# Mod12Challenge Supervised Learning
-Buiding modules on both balanced and imbalanced datasets.

 ---

 # Description
-Apply supervised learning techniques to predict whether a loan will default based on data supplied by a peer-to-peer lending company.
+Applying supervised learning techniques to predict whether a loan will default based on data supplied by a peer-to-peer lending company.

 Define supervised learning & how it is used in the fintech industry.